The happy path

 (and gradients.safetensors when gradients are non-None).

-At 7B+, even "sampled" is expensive, drop the sample_rate.Output sinks
+7B+, even "sampled" is expensive.
+Drop sample_rate.Output sinks

 By defaultci.profile() writes each batch as a JSON file under

-inside a Cirron pipeline still ships traces to the platform over the
+a Cirron pipeline still ships traces to the platform over the kernel

 In-process read-back

-and for ad-hoc analysis (a flat DataFrame for quantiles and
+inline) and for ad-hoc analysis (flat DataFrame for quantiles and

 group-bys):